-So lets take these concerns one at a time.
-Of course, as with all things medical and therapeutic, talk to your Veterinarian and your horse’s team about icing and cold therapy.
+So let us take these concerns one at a time.
+Of course, as with all things medical and therapeutic, talk to your veterinarian and your horse’s team about icing and cold therapy.
 Some cases (like old injuries) can benefit from cold and/or heat therapy.
-If you suspect an injury, call your Veterinarian before proceeding with any treatments.
-You can always do some supportive care while you are waiting for your Veterinary appointment based on your Vet's suggestions.
+If you suspect an injury, call your veterinarian before proceeding with any treatments.
+You can always do some supportive care while you are waiting for your veterinary appointment based on your vet’s suggestions.

 My horse is sound!
-No need to ice.
+No need for ice.

-The leg on the left is one hour post exercise.
-The red and orange and yellow places are heat.
+The leg on the left is one hour post-exercise.
+The red and orange and yellow places are heated.
 The leg on the right (same horse) has been cooled with ice therapy.
-Photo courtesy of Icehorse.net

-There is also no perfect footing, no perfect training, no perfect conformation, no perfect horse.
-What we aim for as horse caretakers is to do the best we can with what we have, and help our horse recover and prevent long term damage that we can’t see.
-It's the “wear and tear” that one day will have a have a huge impact on our horse’s comfort.
+- There is also no perfect footing, no perfect training, no perfect conformation, no perfect horse.
+What we aim for as horse caretakers is to do the best we can with what we have, and help our horse recover and prevent long-term damage that we can’t see.
+It’s the “wear and tear” that one day will have a huge impact on our horse’s comfort.